wolfSSL/wolfssl/IDE/STM32Cube/README.md

 2. Under “Software Packs” choose “Select Components”.
 3. Find and check all components for the wolfSSL.wolfSSL packs (wolfSSL / Core, wolfCrypt / Core and wolfCrypt / Test).
 Close
 4. Under the “Software Packs” section click on “wolfSSL.wolfSSL” and configure the parameters.
 5. For Cortex-M recommend “Math Configuration” -> “Single Precision Cortex-M Math” for the fastest option.
+If seeing `error: r7 cannot be used in 'asm` add `-fomit-frame-pointer` to the CFLAGS.
+This only happens in debug builds, because r7 is used for debug.
 6. Hit the "Generate Code" button
 7. Open the project in STM32CubeIDE
 8. The Benchmark example uses float.
 To enable go to "Project Properties" -> "C/C++ Build" -> "Settings" -> "Tool Settings" -> "MCU Settings" -> Check "Use float with printf".